carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 ![Reduction using t-SNE](../fig/tsne.svg)

 The major drawback of applying t-SNE to datasets is the large computational requirement.
-Furthermore, hyperparameter tuning of t-SNE usually requires some trial-and-error to perfect.
-In the above figure, the algorithm still has trouble in separating all the classes perfectly.
+Furthermore, hyper-parameter tuning of t-SNE usually requires some trial and error to perfect.
+In the above figure, the algorithm still has trouble separating all the classes perfectly.
 To account for even higher-order input data, neural networks were developed to more accurately extract feature information.

 > ## Exercise: Working in three dimensions